Parliamentary inquiry in Belgium: 1988: Handling of major crime and terrorism

 April 21, 1988: Parliamentary inquiry commission to research methods of opposing banditry and terrorism.

 1988: Arms sales to embargoed countries

 June 16, 1988: Parliamentary inquiry commission for research into Belgian arms and munition sales to countries in armed conflicts, or against which a weapons embargo has been declared.

 1992: Human trafficking

 November 26, 1992: Parliamentary enquiry commission to research a structural policy concerning punishment for and eradication of human trafficking.

 1992: Waste transport

 March 5, 1992: Parliamentary inquiry commission concerning import, export, and transport of industrial and domestic waste substances.

+A similar inquiry committee was established in the Walloon Regional Council in 1994.

 1993: Military purchases

 June 17, 1993: Parliamentary inquiry commission to investigate army purchases.

 1995: Handling of the Nijvel gang case

 June 13, 1995: Parliamentary inquiry commission to look into the necessary adjustments in the organisation and workings of the police and justice system, based on the difficulties that arose during the attacks of the Nijvel gang.